HL7/CDA-ccda/input/pagecontent/resources.md

 encouraged to begin educating themselves about the improvements offered by the new CDA R2.1.
-CDA R2.1 is a minor enhancement of the base Clinical Document Architecture standard that is backward compatible to the existing CDA R2.0 standard and provides optional improvements which natively support most previous extensions used in implementation guides worldwide.
+CDA R2.1 is a minor enhancement of the base Clinical Document Architecture standard that is backward compatible to the existing CDA R2.0 standard and provides optional improvements which natively support most previous extensions used in implementation guides world-wide.

 Notable extensions have been added to the patient reference and classes in the clinical statement model used for machine process-ability.
 The documentation has been improved and updated to explain how CDA can be